AltropInc/alt/doc/script/FunctionType.md

     m := apply_f(2, multiple);  // m gets value 10
 }
 ```
-Because the enter interface of a non-functional class cannot have an output, a non-functional class can only pass to a functor type that do not have output or have an output in the type of `Object`.
-Here is an example:
+Because the enter interface of a non-functional class cannot have an output, a non-functional class can only pass to a functor type that does not have an output or has an output in the type of `Object`.
+Here is an example where the member is created in object scope using a selected member class:
 ```altscript
 class test
 {